eth_unsubscribe

 wscat -c wss://{protocol}-{network}.nodit.io/{your_api_key}

 3.2.
-Subscribe a specific event
+Subscribe to a Specific Event

 { "jsonrpc": "2.0", "id": 1, "method": "eth_subscribe", "params": ["newHeads"] }